JSpeedie/cmp-tree/README.md

       equivalent), my program has been faster than `diff -qr` by a modest margin.
 It would be nice to see some graphs that show the progress trend of my speed of all my implementations.

+#### Rust Implementation Specific:

+1. Add a commandline option to the Rust version to limit the program to single thread execution.
+    * As I mentioned in the Project Report, I think multithreading is very often a trade-off.
+You trade increased CPU time for less real-world, clock time.
+For this reason, I think it makes sense to have an option for users to force `cmp-tree` to run in single-threaded mode in case it is going to be run on a busy server, a battery powered device, or in some other situation where reducing the total amount of CPU work is more important than the real-world time savings to be gained from multithreading.
-4. Add support for files of all formats in Rust version?
+2. Add support for files of all formats in Rust version?
     * Currently the Rust implementation supports directory trees comprised solely of regular files, directories and soft links.
 Pipes, character devices, sockets, and other forms of files that appear on Linux (the only OS I intend for this project to support) have no support yet.
 I still have to decide if `cmp-tree` needs to support more than regular files, directories, and soft links, but maybe it should.
-5. Optimize the Rust implementation further!
+3. Optimize the Rust implementation further!
     * I'd love to make the primary implementation even faster!
 Right now I'm not super sure what to do to speed up the program further, although I have some ideas: